meenahcodes/spellingGame/README.md

 # spellingGame
 A terminal-based spelling application that help children improve their spelling abilities.
-Adapted from the classic hangman game
+Adapted from the classic hangman game.

 At the start of the game, the player is provided with an interactive user interface where the player is prompted to choose a word category of their choice.